Rok standing beside a Royal Guard in Stockholm, Sweden

 One of the most memorable moments of my visit to Stockholm was grocery shopping in a local supermarket.

 Some practical solutions made my shopping extremely enjoyable.
-From basket on a wheel to self-service for pretty much any products that was weighted and packed on spot.
+From basket on a wheel to self-service for pretty much any products that was weighted and packed on the spot.

 It was not fun to pay the bill though.
 High taxes, strict labor laws, high living standards and especially high-quality products are the main causes for prohibitive prices.
 There is no place for cheap, low quality imported goods from Asia.